msacar/code-sitter/scripts/README.md

-# Code-Sitter Scripts
+# codesitter Scripts

-This folder contains example scripts and utilities for using Code-Sitter.
+This folder contains example scripts and utilities for using codesitter.

 ## Scripts

-- `example.py` - Demonstrates programmatic usage of Code-Sitter for indexing and searching
+- `example.py` - Demonstrates programmatic usage of codesitter for indexing and searching